andy770921/React_Camel_Up/README.md

 ![image](https://github.com/andy770921/React_Camel_Up/blob/master/readme_imgs/camelup_img.PNG)

-- Otherwise, we can check the game rule via by clicking "GUIDE" button or read advanced developing story by clicking "ABOUT" button.
+- We can check the game rule via by clicking "GUIDE" button or read advanced developing story by clicking "ABOUT" button.

 ![image](https://github.com/andy770921/React_Camel_Up/blob/master/readme_imgs/camelup_img2.PNG)

 - When we click "PLAY" button, the loading page will be shown for a while.
 After that, click "GAME START" button to start the game.
-Before players' action, each camel jumps once randomly, determined by the color and number of the dice.
+Before players' acting, each camel jumps randomly and automatically once, determined their starting position.

 ![image](https://github.com/andy770921/React_Camel_Up/blob/master/readme_imgs/camelup_img3.PNG)

-- After all camel jumping, 1st player can take actions.
+- After every camel finished jumping, 1st player can take actions.
 There are three actions can be taken: rolling dice, betting round winner, and betting final rank, corresponding to three yellow buttons below player's name.
 Each time the player can choose either one of that.

 ![image](https://github.com/andy770921/React_Camel_Up/blob/master/readme_imgs/camelup_img4.PNG)